palant/palant.info/content/articles/a-grim-outlook-on-the-future-of-browser-addons/index.md

 I definitely expect Mozilla to add more add-ons later.
 But it will be the ones that users are most vocal about.
 Niche add-ons with only few users?
 Bad luck for you…

 What this also means: the current state of the add-on ecosystem is going to be preserved forever.
 If only popular add-ons are allowed, other add-ons won't get a chance to become popular.
 And since every add-on has to start small, developing anything new is a wasted effort.

+**Update** (2020-09-01): There are some objections from the Mozilla community stating that I'm overinterpreting this.
+Yes, maybe I am.
+Maybe add-ons are still a priority to Mozilla.
+So much that for this release they:

+* declared gatekeeping add-ons a virtue rather than a known limitation (“revamped the extensions experience”).
+* didn't warn add-on developers about the user complains to be expected, leaving it to them to figure out what's going on.
+* didn't bother setting a timeline when the gatekeeping is supposed to end and in fact didn't even state unambiguously that ending it is the plan.
+* didn't document the current progress anywhere, so nobody knows what works and what doesn't in terms of extension APIs (still [work in progress](https://github.com/mozilla-mobile/fenix/issues/14034) at the time of writing).

+I totally get it that the development team has more important issues to tackle now that their work was made available to a wider audience.
+I'm merely not very confident that once they have all these issues sorted out they will still go back to the add-on support and fix it.
+Despite all the best intentions, there is nothing as permanent as a temporary stopgap solution.

 ## Isn't the state of affairs much better on the desktop?